-This week’s Adaptive Insights Tips & Tricks post from Revelwood came about as I was teaching Adaptive Reporting to a new(er) client on their instance.
+This week’s Workday Adaptive Planning Tips & Tricks post from Revelwood came about as I was teaching Adaptive Reporting to a new(er) client on their instance.
 I always start my reporting class by reviewing all the reporting options on the “New Report” pull-down menu and expected to display the following 7 options, plus transaction reporting (which is added to the pull-down options when an instance includes transaction level detail.)
 I was aware that the client had transactions activated in the instance.

 However, much to my surprise, only the following four options were available in the pull-down display:

 While attempting to hide my “surprised” reaction, having not seen what I have for years during the reporting training sessions which I have presented, I searched for an answer to what had occurred to causing the difference.
 Lo and Behold!
 On the role options for users, there are now new options!
 “Access Transactions” and “System Audit Access” are included in the section with “Privileged Account Access” as follows:

 With System Audit Access unchecked, I realized changing it to “checked” would likely reinstate the Audit Trail Search options (one of mysteriously absent options I had expected to see on the pull-down menu options.)

 I checked it, and the admin role option connected to my user ID looked as follows: